For centuries, women have been taking various herbal blends in hopes of having a baby.

 (This post contains affiliate links, and if you purchase anything I receive a commission, at no extra cost to you.)

-Please understand that I’m not giving medical advice or promising that a particular formula or supplement will work.
+Please understand that I’m not giving medical advice.
+Nor am I promising that a particular formula or supplement will deliver a long-awaited bundle of joy.
 All I’m doing is sharing information that’s already published elsewhere.

 As someone who’s personally experienced the heartbreak of infertility and pregnancy loss, I was thrilled to find an herbal tea designed to increase the likelihood of conception.